With Fourth of July coming up, fireworks season is here.

 It’s all fun and games until someone gets hurt.
-According to the National Fire Protections Association (NFPA) U.S. hospital emergency rooms treated an estimated 11,400 people for fireworks related injuries in 2013.
+According to the National Fire Protection Association (NFPA) U.S. hospital emergency rooms treated an estimated 11,400 people for fireworks-related injuries in 2013.
 Injury was highest for children, age 0-4, followed by children, 10-14.

 “In 2007-2011, four people per year were killed in fires started by fireworks, while data from death certificates show that five people per year were killed directly by fireworks,” according to the NFPA website.